 Tennessee judge facing federal charges resigns

 An embattled Tennessee judge who is facing charges after allegations surfaced that he helped a woman with her legal troubles in exchange for sex has stepped down from the bench.
-The Tennessean reports that a lawyer announced in court Friday that Davidson County General Sessions Judge Cason "Casey" Moreland has resigned effective April 4.
-The lawyer's comments came during a hearing for Moreland, who faces federal charges that he attempted to obstruct justice through bribery, witness tampering and retaliating against a witness.
+The Tennessean reports that a lawyer announced in court Friday that Davidson County General Sessions Judge Casey Moreland has resigned.

 Add your comments below